 On top of AMP, we have also made sure that all the pages work on mobile.
 We achieve this through responsive website design.

-I am a little surprised that there is not more traffic from Australia as we have primarily done work to promote this in our local area and throughout our office.
+I am a little surprised that there is not more traffic from Australia as our marketing has primarily been done to promote Lemodus in Australia.

-We are at the stage where marketing needs to be a high focus and plan on doing a lot more over the coming months.
+We are at the stage where marketing needs to be a high focus and we plan on increasing it over the coming months.

 We will test and measure as many different marketing channels as we can to see which ones work best for us and be sure to share our findings when we do.